 So, now that you know a little about me -- please feel free to take a moment and send me an email comment or suggestion.
 I would love to hear from you!

 Dave was born and raised in Northern Minnesota, outside of Hibbing, Minnesota, the heart of the "Iron Range."

 After a stint in the U.S. Air Force, and finishing up school in Minneapolis, Dave headed to Wyoming, for his first job in television.
 After a stop in Colorado, it was back to Wyoming, before coming to Newschannel 9 in early 1984.

-Dave has worked as a Sports Anchor/Reporter ever since, adding on the duties of weekend news co-anchor in January of 2006.
+Dave has worked as a Sports Anchor/Reporter ever since, becoming Sports Director in 2013 after the retirement of Darrell Patterson.